Welcome to Ateneum!

 Would you like to hear more about our current exhibitions?
-We organise guided tours or exhibition intros every week.
+We organise guided tours or exhibition intros on the first Sunday of each month.
 The tours and intros are included in the price of your entrance ticket, and they are organised in Finnish, Swedish, English, and Russian.

 You do not need to register for the tours or intros.
 They are available on a first come, first served basis.
 A guided tour takes approximately an hour and an exhibition intro approximately 30 minutes.

 Next open tours and exhibition intros

 On a guided tour, you can explore the collection.
 To enrich your experience in the temporary exhibition you can book an exhibition intro for your group.
 Exhibition intros are held at the Ateneum Hall.

 Events and workshops

 Participate in art workshops, go on guided tours and dive into art with lectures and exhibition intros.
 The selection varies depending on the exhibition – see the events calendar for details.

 Visit with children